9. PHP Network Functions

 // <- server responds OK or not

-// -> client sends the quit command
+// -> customer sends quit order

 // <- server responds OK or not

-// Server responses are in the form xxx text, where xxx is a 3-digit number.
+// server responses have the form xxx text where xxx is a 3-digit number.
 Any number xxx >=500

-// in the form xxx(space)
+// of the form xxx(space)

 // exchanged text lines must end with the characters RC(#13) and LF(#10)